gwichert/wxd/README.txt

 wxWidgets that you want (i.e. what platform you are targetting)

 Your platform name should be available in the file "wxc/PLATFORM".
+(Build systems such as Bud/Rebuild will have it set by "wx.libs")

 Here are the main supported ones:
 Windows XP     version=__WXMSW__